ABOUT BAHASA RUPA JOURNAL

 Bahasa Rupa Journal is published as a forum for the dissemination or publication of scientific writings covering the ontology, epistemology and scientific axiology of Visual Communication Design (DKV) and Multimedia.

 The name of the Bahasa Rupa in English can be read as a visual language.
-Visual language is a language whose langue and parole, markers and marked; syntagmatic and its paradigm are signs or structures of visual signs.
+Visual language is a language whose langue and parole, signifier and signified; syntagmatic and its paradigm are signs or structures of visual signs.

 Visual Language is used as a communication tool throughout the life of humans on earth.
 Starting from the nomadic era, hunting and gathering, to the digital era, even before humans knew writing and verbal language.
 We realize the importance of understanding visual language as a universal language, and using it in communication, in this case visual communication.